 Skip to content

-***The Anthropology Department at the University of Utah will be covering the cost of Graduate Applications that are submitted before the deadline.
+***If there is a financial need, the Anthropology Department at the University of Utah can covering the cost of Graduate Applications that are submitted before the deadline.

-Please email Brittany Kiser for the waiver code to submit with your application to avoid the application fee.
+Please email Brittany Kiser for the Graduate Application waiver code.

 Doctoral Program Requirements